cviebrock/image-validator/README.md

 # ImageSize Validator Rule For Laravel 4

-This package allows you to validate images based on their dimensions.
+This package allows you to validate images based on their dimensions or aspect ratio.

 * [Installation](#installation)
 * [Usage](#usage)